 What if the woman was older?
 What if she didn't have money to press her hair regularly?
 What if she had been living on a different continent?
 What would her hundred years of beauty look like under those circumstances?
 I commend Cut.com for putting together such an inspired and honest video about natural hair because it has left me wanting more.
 I'm now curious to know how natural hair trends evolved in other countries.
 Were pin curls a thing for Black women in the Caribbean?
 Did cornrows ever make it big in Europe?
 Someone needs to get on these videos!

 Even though we're all one big family supporting and inspiring each other, no two women have experienced the natural hair movement exactly the same way.
-As a Canadian-born person, my understanding of natural hair is different from my Mom's (she moved here from Uganda as an adult), and I can tell you first-hand that while I can relate to a lot of the predominantly American information I come across online, being natural in Canada is its own distinct adventure.
+As a Canadian-born person, my understanding of natural hair is different from my Mom's (she grew up in Tanzania and moved here from Uganda as an adult), and I can tell you first-hand that while I can relate to a lot of the predominantly American information I come across online, being natural in Canada is its own distinct adventure.
 For instance I've never been worried that my hair will be deemed unprofessional in the office, an issue that unfortunately isn't uncommon in the United States.
-However, despite living in two major Canadian cities I have always struggled to find professional, knowledgable, and reliable hairstylists (hence the giant list of vlogs I subscribe to!).
-Whether you're newly natural or a seasoned pro we all have so much to gain by sharing our stories and learning from one another.
+However, despite living in two major Canadian cities I have always struggled to find professional, knowledgable, and reliable hairstylists.
+Whether you're newly natural or a seasoned pro, we all have so much to gain by sharing our stories and learning from one another.
 Broaden your horizon by watching tutorials by YouTubers who live on the other side of the world.
 Read blogs by writers whose names you can't pronounce.
-It's all at your fingertips - soak it up!
+It's all at your fingertips ﹣ soak it up!

 Does learning about the history of natural hair matter to you, or are you all about the here and now?
 Share your thoughts in a comment below!